NotBlue-Dev/EAST/README.md

 ### OBS Configuration

-Create a stinger transition if you want EAST transition, To create the scene/overlays sources click create in OBS section on EAST, To have the default replay timing, enable replay buffer in OBS (File, settings, output) and set duration to 7s, When scene are created, go to main scene, replay, right click : Hide transition, Fade, 1100ms ; Show transition, Fade, 700ms,
+Create a stinger transition if you want EAST transition,<br />
+To create the scene/overlays sources click create in OBS section on EAST,<br />
+To have the default replay timing, enable replay buffer in OBS (File, settings, output) and set duration to 7s,<br />
+When scene are created, go to main scene, replay, right click : Hide transition, Fade, 1100ms ; Show transition, Fade, 700ms,<br />

 ### EchoVR Configuration